Non-Hormonal Treatments For Hot Flashes

 Menopause can happen naturally, surgically, or iatrogenically (because of chemotherapy or radiation therapy).
 Every woman varies in her journey through menopause.
 Women that go through menopause due to surgical intervention have had a hysterectomy with bilateral oophorectomy or just a hysterectomy.
 There are some women who go into menopause even though their ovaries remain in place.
 Women who have surgical menopause supposedly have much worse vasomotor symptoms (VMS) than women who go through menopause naturally.
 Iatrogenic causes of menopause include medications, chemotherapy, or radiation therapy.

 VMS symptoms are the main reason why women seek out medical attention (2).
-They occur in more than 75 percent of postmenopausal women (1).
+They occur in more than 75% of postmenopausal women (1).
 Those symptoms include:

 - Hot flashes